growdigital/forestgarden.wales/content/contact.md

 1. From Cardigan A484, take the left turn B4570 signposted to Cwm Cou
 2. Over the stone bridge in Cwm Cou, turn right at junction toward Emlyn B4333
 3. Round the corner, take the *immmediate* left signposted Felin Geri
-2. Past row of cottages, ¼ mile up the hill
+4. Past Felin Geri, then past row of cottages, ¼ mile up the hill
 5. Round a corner, Penralltgeri Isaf is at the top of the hill on the left, big double wooden gates

 **Please drive up the track and park by the dutch barn in the marked area**